buildo/book/book/frontend/tutorial/step_7.md

   }
 }
 ```
-We just overridden its default background color and customized its border.
+We just overridden its default background color, via sass variables override, and customized its border and shadow.

 4. Make it part of our set of Basic, reusable, components, by adding a line to `src/app/components/Basic/index.js`:
 ```js